 The College is dedicated to providing all graduates of its associate’s degree programs a quality educational experience.
-To ensure that students have educational experiences considered essential regardless of program, all degree students must complete the College’s general education requirements to gain a breadth of experience outside as well as within their academic field and build interdisciplinary skills essential to academic, career, and personal development and success.
+All degree students, regardless of program, must complete the College’s general education requirements to gain a breadth of experience outside as well as within their academic field and build interdisciplinary skills essential to academic, career, and personal development and success.

 General Education Requirements